 Ringworm is a fungal parasite (dermatophyte) that causes skin disease in pets and people.
 The dermatophyte feeds on keratin, the outer dead surface of growing fur, skin, and nails.
 There are many types of dermatophytes, but most cases of canine ringworm are caused by Microsporum canis.
 Another type of ringworm, carried by rodents, may infect pups that dig through rodent burrows.
 The third kind of ringworm lives in the soil.

 Ringworm and People

-Ringworm easily spreads to humans, too, and very young children, older folks, or those with a depressed immune system are most susceptible.
+Ringworm easily spreads to humans, too, very young children, older folks, or those with a depressed immune system are most susceptible.
 In people, ringworm infections spread outward from a central spot.
 As the inside central sore heals, the “ring” of reddened inflammation surrounding the area gives it a characteristic look and name.

 Signs of Puppy Ringworm